CColetteO/physical-computing-final/README.md

 < Explain the device's form, the aesthetic choices made and how they relate to the concept/function the device is intended to engage >

 < include photos of your device >

+It is convienient to open and close while still being secure, but I selected this design over simpler models because for many teas remind them of travel, whether to the impressive tea stores of France and England, the overwhelming plantations of Asia, or anywhere else your imagination might take you!
+(Except Antarctica, as that is the only continent where tea is not grown.)
+For all the wood, I elected to leave it bare; it looks much more natural, which is desirable when discussing tea, and the added protection was not necessary for most of the design as the only piece that is likely to come into contact with liquid was the base, which does have a water-resistant sealant.

 ### Evaluation / Reflection